mmotti/Windows-11-Initialisation-Tweaks/README.md

-# Windows 11 initialisation Tweaks
+# Windows 11 Initialisation Tweaks
-This script is a user "initialisation" for fresh Windows installs (after OOBE).
-It's here to make my life easier with VMs and such.
+This script is a user "initialisation" for a fresh Windows install.

+The majority of the tweaks apply to the current user's context but in future I may look at options to conditionally apply them to all user profiles and the default user profile.

 **This script requires administrative privileges**.

 ![Demonstration of script running.](assets/img/demo.gif)

 ## Usage
-Execute using Run.bat
+**Run.bat**

 Or manually:
 ```
-powershell.exe -ExecutionPolicy Bypass -File ".\Tweaks.ps1"
+powershell.exe -ExecutionPolicy Bypass -File "PATH\TO\YOUR\Tweaks.ps1"
 ```

-## Script actions
+## Actions

 1. **Defaults:**
     * Set Windows Terminal as the default console application.